Marcus Pfister

 Marcus Pfister (born 30 July 1960 in Bern, Switzerland) is a Swiss author and illustrator of children's picture books.

 His Rainbow Fish series of children's picture books, published since 1992, has been a worldwide success.
 The books have been translated into over 60 languages and have sold over 30 million copies.
 Decode Entertainment turned the picture books into a 26-episode animated television series of the same name, which has aired on the HBO Family television channel in the United States since 2000.

-He uses watercolors to illustrate his children's books.
-He begins by stretching the watercolor paper over a wooden board.
-Next, he copies his rough sketches onto the paper in pencil.
+Pfister uses watercolors to illustrate his children's books, beginning by stretching the watercolor paper over a wooden board.
+Next, Pfister copies his rough sketches onto the paper in pencil.
 He is then ready to begin painting.
-For his backgrounds and blended contours, he uses wet paint on wet paper; this achieves a softer effect.
+For his backgrounds and blended contours, Pfister uses wet paint on wet paper; this achieves a softer effect.
 For the finer details, he first lets the painting dry, and then he paints the final picture layer by layer.
-When the illustration is complete, he cuts the paper from the wooden board.
+When the illustration is complete, Pfister cuts the paper from the wooden board.

-In February 2017, he was the featured speaker, author, and illustrator at Nepal's first children's literature festival, Bal Sahitya Mahotsav.
+In February 2017, Pfister was the featured speaker, author, and illustrator at Nepal’s first children's literature festival, Bal Sahitya Mahotsav, in Kathmandu.

-Marcus Pfister lives with his wife, Debora, in Bern, Switzerland.
+Pfister lives with his wife, Debora, in Bern, Switzerland.